-User Defined Keyboard Shortcuts
+User-Defined Keyboard Shortcuts

-In addition to the predefined keyboard shortcuts you can create your own shortcuts or modify predefined keyboard shortcuts with the Keyboard Shortcuts dialog box (Figure 5-2).
-Shortcuts can be either window specific (available only when the window is active) or global (available from anywhere in the tool).
-You can create a keyboard shortcut for any window in ModelSim.
+In addition to the predefined keyboard shortcuts, you can create your own shortcuts or modify predefined keyboard shortcuts with the Keyboard Shortcuts dialog box.

+Shortcuts can be either window-specific (available only when the window is active) or global (available from anywhere in the tool).
+You can create a keyboard shortcut for any ModelSim window.

-Once a shortcut is defined, it will be available in all subsequent invocations of the tool.
-The dynamic nature of the architecture makes the keyboard shortcuts available to any tool that is based upon the ModelSim GUI, such as ADMS, 0-In, MVC, and Codelink.
+Once a shortcut is defined, it will be available in all subsequent invocations.
+The dynamic nature of the architecture makes the keyboard shortcuts available to any Mentor Graphics product that is based upon the ModelSim GUI.